-The reduction in signal-to-noise ratio that accompanies changing focus from global to regional scales also lengthens the emergence time scale (i.e., the time required for a trend signal to rise above the natural variability in a statistically significant way).
-Based on changes in tropical cyclone intensity predicted by idealized numerical simulations with carbon dioxide (CO2)-induced tropical SST warming, Knutson and Tuleya (2004) suggested that clearly detectable increases may not be manifest for decades to come.
+The reduction in signal-to-noise ratio that accompanies changing focus from global to regional scales also lengthens the emergence time-scale (i.e., the time required for a trend signal to rise above the natural variability in a statistically significant way).
+Based on changes in tropical cyclone intensity predicted by idealized numerical simulations with CO2-induced tropical SST warming, Knutson and Tuleya (2004) suggested that clearly detectable increases may not be manifest for decades to come.
 The more recent high-resolution dynamical downscaling study of Bender et al. (2010) supports this argument and suggests that the predicted increases in the frequency of the strongest Atlantic storms may not emerge as a statistically significant signal until the latter half of the 21st century under the SRES A1B emissionscenario.
-However, regional forcing by agents other than GHGs,
+However, regional forcing by agents other than greenhouse gas, such as anthropogenic aerosols, is known to affect the regional climatic conditions differently (e.g., Zhang and Delworth, 2009), and there is evidence that tropical cyclone activity has changed in some regions because of effects from anthropogenic aerosol pollution.
+The fidelity of the emergence time-scales projected under A1B warming thus depends on the fidelity of A1B aerosol projections, which are known to be uncertain (Forster et al., 2007; Haerter et al., 2009).

-Figure 14.17 | General consensus assessment of the numerical experiments described in Supplementary Material Tables 14.SM.1 to 14.SM.4.
-All values represent expected percent change in the average over period 2081-2100 relative to 2000-2019, under an A1B-like scenario, based on expert judgement after subjective normalization of the model projections.
-Four metrics were considered: the percent change in (I) the total annual frequency of tropical storms, (II) the annual frequency of Category 4 and 5 storms, (III) the mean Lifetime Maximum Intensity (LMI; the maximum intensity achieved during a storm's lifetime) and (IV) the precipitation rate within 200 km of storm centre at the time of LMI.
+Figure 14.17: General consensus assessment of the numerical experiments described in Supplementary Material Tables 14.SM.1-14.SM.4 in the.
+All values represent expected percent change in the average over period 2081-2100 relative to 2000-2019, under an A1B-like scenario, based on expert judgment after subjective normalisation of the model projections.
+Four metrics were considered: the percent change in I) the total annual frequency of tropical storms, II) the annual frequency of Category 4 and 5 storms, III) the mean Lifetime Maximum Intensity (LMI; the maximum intensity achieved during a storm's lifetime), and IV) the precipitation rate within 200 km of storm centre at the time of LMI.
 For each metric plotted, the solid blue line is the best guess of the expected percent change, and the coloured bar provides the 67% (likely) confidence interval for this value (note that this interval ranges across -100% to +200% for the annual frequency of Category 4 and 5 storms in the North Atlantic).
-Where a metric is not plotted, there are insufficient data (denoted 'insf. d.') available to complete an assessment.
+Where a metric is not plotted, there is insufficient data (denoted "insf. d.") available to complete an assessment.
 A randomly drawn (and coloured) selection of historical storm tracks are underlain to identify regions of tropical cyclone activity.